awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

 ## Examples<a name="r_VACUUM_command-examples"></a>

-Reclaim space and database and resort rows in alls tables based on the default 95 percent vacuum threshold\.
+Reclaim space and database and re\-sort rows in alls tables based on the default 95 percent vacuum threshold\.

 ```
 vacuum;
 ```

-Reclaim space and resort rows in the SALES table based on the default 95 percent threshold\.
+Reclaim space and re\-sort rows in the SALES table based on the default 95 percent threshold\.

 ```
 vacuum sales;
 ```

-Always reclaim space and resort rows in the SALES table\.
+Always reclaim space and re\-sort rows in the SALES table\.

 ```
 vacuum sales to 100 percent;
 ```

-Resort rows in the SALES table only if fewer than 75 percent of rows are already sorted\.
+Re\-sort rows in the SALES table only if fewer than 75 percent of rows are already sorted\.

 ```
  vacuum sort only sales to 75 percent;